securefederatedai/openfl/openfl-gramine/MANUAL.md

 - Docker should be installed, user included in Docker group

 Machines that will run an Aggregator and Collaborator containers should have the following:
-- SGX enebled in BIOS
+- SGX enabled in BIOS
 - Ubuntu with Linux kernel 5.11+
 - ?
 SGX drivers, it is built in kernel: `/dev/sgx_enclave`
 - [aesmd service](https://github.com/intel/linux-sgx) (`/var/run/aesmd/aesm.socket`)
-This is a short list, see more in Gramine docs.
+This is a short list, see more in [Gramine docs](https://gramine.readthedocs.io/en/latest/devel/building.html).

 ## Workflow
 The user will mainly interact with OpenFL CLI, docker CLI, and other command-line tools.
 But the user is also expected to modify plan.yaml file and Python code under workspace/src folder to set up an FL Experiment.